myJSStack/js-pocket-reference/chapter2-types-values-vars/readme.md

 - All global variable are property of the global object
 - In client-side JavaScript, the Window object serves as the global object.
 ```
+var global = this; // /refer to the global object
 ```

 ### Type Conversion